-This list of questions was last reviewed on Jan.
-12, 2021.
-One question has been updated.
+This list of questions was last reviewed on Aug.
+26, 2021.
+New questions have been added.

 How can I help students who have been adversely affected by the COVID-19 pandemic? (added March 25, 2020)

 Northeastern has designated the Student Emergency Fund for this effort.
 Details on donating or applying for assistance are available on the Student Emergency Fund site.

 What is the faculty/staff responsibility regarding reporting COVID-19 scenarios if a student discloses positive results, exposure and/or signs and symptoms? (added Sept.
 14, 2020)

 Faculty and staff are required to report positive and presumptive COVID-19 cases and exposures to Student Health Services.
 This is not considered a breach of confidentiality.
 Due to the current COVID-19 public health emergency, the U.S. Department of Education has made an exception to FERPA student privacy rules.
 The disclosure of personally identifiable student information to parents, law enforcement officials, trained health care professionals and public health officials is permissible to protect the health and safety of others.

 What should be self-reported in regards to COVID-19?
 Positive results?
 Exposure?
 Signs and symptoms? (updated Dec.
 9, 2020)

 Employees with positive COVID-19 tests must notify the Office of Human Resources.
 Employees with a positive test should stay home and take the following necessary steps to ensure the safety of others: Remain isolated at home and away from others for at least 10 days since COVID-19 symptoms first appeared (or for asymptomatic individuals, from their test date) and at least 24 hours from last fever (without using fever-reducing medications) and improved symptoms, whichever is longer.